Advantage gambling: Special offers

-Using special offers provided by bookmakers it is possible for a skilled bettor to put the odds in their favor.
-Special offers may include cashback on specific events, enhanced odds and comp points.
-To profit from these specials, a skilled bettor will use betting, laying and dutching to create their own book on an event that may not guarantee profit but will still put the odds in their favor instead of the bookmaker(s) involved.
-Sign up bonuses are also classed as special offers and can be used in a similar way to lock in a profit regardless of the result using the principles of matched betting.
+Using special offers provided by bookmakers, it is possible for a skilled bettor to put the odds in their favor.
+Special offers may include cashback on specific events, enhanced odds, and comp points.
+To profit from these specials, skilled bettors will use betting, laying, and dutching to create their own books on an event that may not guarantee profit but will still put the odds in their favor instead of the bookmakers' involved.
+Sign-up bonuses are also classed as special offers and can be used in a similar way to lock in a profit regardless of the result using the principles of matched betting.